-← Enter your cruising speed for range and endurance calculations.
+<- Enter your cruising speed for range and endurance calculations

-← Enter you fuel starting level for calculated fuel levels.
+<- Enter your fuel starting level for calculated fuel levels

-← Your fuel accumulators.
-Total amount of fuel used since you reset the accumulators to zero.

-← Your display contrast setting.
+<-Your fuel accumulator.
+Total amount of fuel used since you reset the accumulators to zero <- Your display contrast setting.
 A value around 30 is most often used.

-← Switch the display backlight OFF or ON.
+<- Switch the display backlight of or on